ADIRONDACK MOUNTAINS - LAKE GEORGE, New York

 The Adirondack Mountains appeal to a certain kind of individual.
 People who value life off of the beaten path.
 People who enjoy the beauty of nature and the friendly welcome of coming back to a place where they remember you.
 People that want to get away from the hustle and bustle and crowds of daily life and come somewhere that is a lot slower and less crowded.

-Monday we drove to the Lake George area to celebrate my birthday by dining at the historic Boathouse restaurant.
+Boathouse restaurant.
 We enjoyed splendid water's-edge views from the shores of the exceptional lakefront location.
 Originally built in 1876 as part of the Abenin estate – once owned by New York Times Publisher, Adolph Ochs – the restaurant offers dining with an atmosphere steeped in Adirondack history, with remarkable architecture, and unlimited Lake George views.
 The only problem was no air conditioning and it was well above 80 degrees and even with all the ceiling fans running, it was very warm and got to be uncomfortable before we left around 6:30 pm.

 Bolton Landing is a family-friendly community just moments north of Lake George Village.
 For hundreds of years, travelers have proclaimed Bolton Landing a refuge from their hectic daily lives.